European debt crisis contagion: Belgium

-In 2010, Belgium's public debt was 100% of its GDP—the third highest in the eurozone after Greece and Italy and there were doubts about the financial stability of the banks, following the country's major financial crisis in 2008–2009.
+In 2010, Belgium's public debt was 100% of its GDP—the third highest in the eurozone after Greece and Italy and there were doubts about the financial stability of the banks, after the 2008-2009 Belgian financial crisis.

 After inconclusive elections in June 2010, by November 2011 the country still had only a caretaker government as parties from the two main language groups in the country (Flemish and Walloon) were unable to reach agreement on how to form a majority government.
-In November 2010 financial analysts forecast that Belgium would be the next country to be hit by the financial crisis as Belgium's borrowing costs rose.
+In November 2010, financial analysts forecast that Belgium would be the next country to be affected by the euro area crisis as Belgium's borrowing costs rose.

 However, the government deficit of 5% was relatively modest and Belgian government 10-year bond yields in November 2010 of 3.7% were still below those of Ireland (9.2%), Portugal (7%) and Spain (5.2%).
 Furthermore, thanks to Belgium's high personal savings rate, the Belgian Government financed the deficit from mainly domestic savings, making it less prone to fluctuations of international credit markets.
 Nevertheless, on 25 November 2011, Belgium's long-term sovereign credit rating was downgraded from AA+ to AA by Standard and Poor and 10-year bond yields reached 5.66%.

 Shortly after, Belgian negotiating parties reached an agreement to form a new government.
 The deal includes spending cuts and tax rises worth about €11 billion, which should bring the budget deficit down to 2.8% of GDP by 2012, and to balance the books in 2015.
 Following the announcement Belgium 10-year bond yields fell sharply to 4.6%.